 Virtual Machine auto-discovery

-VMWare platforms, Citrix XenServer, oVirt Redhat, KVM/libvirt, and LXC virtualization platforms can be discovered with this tool.
+VMWare platforms, Citrix XenServer, oVirt Redhat, KVM/libvirt, OpenVZ, AIX HMC, Nutanix, Docker and LXC virtualization platforms can be discovered with this tool.
 Hyper-V platforms can be discovered with another tool. *Note, LXC support is for version 1.0+.

 Setting up VMware/Citrix Xenserver/oVirt/KVM/LXC auto-discovery

-From Tools > Auto-discovery > vServer, you can add a new vCenter server or ESX server or Citrix XenServer info to connect and gather host and VM details.
+From Tools > Auto-discovery > Hypervisors/*nix/win, you can add a hypervisor discovery job to connect and gather host and VM details.
 Options are as follows:

-Platform : Choose Vmware, Citrix XenServer, oVirt Server, KVM/libvirt, or LXC.
+Platform : Choose Vmware, Citrix XenServer, oVirt Server, KVM/libvirt, Docker, LXC, etc.

 URL Prefix: This will be https in most cases.
 But, if you have changed it, you have the option to switch it to http.